HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/rxte/analyze-rxte-spectra.md

 #### T-distributed Stochastic Neighbor Embedding (t-SNE)

+Unlike PCA, t-SNE **is** suited to non-linearly separable data, though it is also much more computationally expensive.
+This technique works by comparing two distributions:
+- Pairwise similarities (defined by some distance metric) of the data points in the original high-dimensional data.
+- The equivalent similarities but in the projected two-dimensional space.

+The goal being to minimize the divergence between the two distributions and effectively try to represent the same spacings between data points in N-dimensions in a two-dimensional space.

 ```{code-cell} python
 tsne = TSNE(n_components=2)
 scaled_specs_tsne = tsne.fit_transform(scaled_interp_spec_vals)
 ```

 #### Uniform Manifold Approximation and Projection (UMAP)

+Finally, the UMAP technique is also well suited to non-linearly separable data.
+It also does well at preserving and representing local and global structures from the original N-dimensional data in the output two-dimensional (in our case) space.

+UMAP in particular is mathematically complex (compared to the other two techniques we're using) - [a full explanation by its creators can be found here.](https://umap-learn.readthedocs.io/en/latest/how_umap_works.html)

 ```{code-cell} python
 um = UMAP(random_state=1, n_jobs=1)